 I spent five years teaching in the Key Stage 1 (Year 2), developing playful pedagogies and early new literacy skills.
 I then moved to teaching Upper Key Stage 2 (Year 5) and have enjoyed exploring new approaches such as Badges for Learning with my classes.

 In addition to classroom teaching, I coordinated Creative Learning from Nursery to Year 6 for four years and led the development of the Growing Greener creative learning programme.
-More recently I became Curriculum Leader for E-Learning Computer and became a member of the school’s senior leadership and management team.
+More recently I became Curriculum Leader for E-Learning and Computing and became a member of the school’s senior leadership and management team.

 Working with a range of organisations